cozy/cozy-stack/docs/jobs.md

 This route requires a specific permission on the worker-type.
 A global permission on the global `io.cozy.jobs` doctype is not allowed.

+Each [worker](./worker.md) accepts different arguments.
+For konnectors, the arguments will be given in the `COZY_FIELDS` env variable.

 #### Request

 ```http